mpeyre93/burgerExpress/README.md

 ### Hosted on Heroku

-* **This application is deployed.** * Please see both the deployed Heroku link AND the link to the Github Repository for details!
+* This application is deployed on Heroku, link below:
-Be sure to utilize the [MYSQL Heroku Deployment Guide](../../03-Supplemental/MySQLHerokuDeploymentProcess.pdf) in order to deploy your assignment.

-Please see [Heroku’s Account Verification Information](https://devcenter.heroku.com/articles/account-verification) for more details.